type0-1/myshell-ca216/manual/readme.md

 ### *EXAMPLES OF COMMAND OPERATION/EXECUTION*

-Below are examples of command-line execution for the built in commands:
+Below are examples of command-line execution for the built in commands (the command will follow the format [command]):

 - `cd`:  [cd] [directory] or [cd]
 - `clr`: [clr]